 The airway can also be blocked by relaxed throat muscles, a small airway, a large tongue, or excess fatty tissue in the throat.

-Occurs because your brain fails to properly communicate with the breathing muscles.
+Central sleep apnea occurs because your brain fails to communicate with the breathing muscles properly.
 Compared to obstructive sleep apnea, central sleep apnea is less common.

-Mixed Apnea as the name suggests is a mix of both obstructive and central apnea.
+Mixed sleep apnea as the name suggests is a mix of both obstructive and central apnea.
 It will begin as central apnea and end with obstructive apnea.

 Sleep apnea can be difficult to self-diagnose as most of the symptoms occur while you’re fast asleep.
 However, there are some signs that you may be able to notice that can help indicate you may be suffering from sleep apnea such as: